OSInside/kiwi/doc/source/image_description/elements.rst

 console="none|console|gfxterm|serial":
   Specifies the bootloader console.
-The attribute is available for the `grub` and `isolinux` bootloader types.
+The attribute is available for the `grub` bootloader type.
 The behavior for setting up the console is different per bootloader:

-  For `isolinux` the console setting is taken as provided, whereas only the values `serial` and `console` are taken into account.

   For `grub` the console setting is split into the setting for the output and the input console: